Contact A Lawyer

-OVERVIEW: The 3T Heater-Cooler System, sometimes referred to as the Sorin 3T or Stockert 3T Heater-Cooler System, use tanks of temperature-controlled water to regulate blood temperature during surgical procedures.
+OVERVIEW: Heater-Cooler Systems are commonly used during heart surgery, involving tanks of temperature-controlled water to regulate blood temperature during the procedures.
 They appear to most commonly be used with heart bypass surgeries, but have also been used during liver transplants and other major operations.

 According to the U.S. Centers for Disease Control and Prevention (CDC), the devices are used in about 60% of all heart bypass surgeries in the United States.
 However, federal regulators have discovered that certain cardiac heater-cooler devices manufactured before September 2014 may have become contaminated with nontuberculous mycobacterium (NTM), and hospitals have been provided critical instructions about the steps that must be taken to reduce the risk of infection.

-Following reports of M. chimeara infections and other types of NTM infections among individuals exposed to the 3T Heater-Cooler System, the FDA has warned that contaminants in the water tanks or lines may be released as vapor through an exhaust fan, entering the sterile surgical site and open chest cavity of patients.
+Following reports of M. chimeara infections and other types of NTM infections among individuals exposed to certain Heater-Cooler System, the FDA has warned that contaminants in the water tanks or lines may be released as vapor through an exhaust fan, entering the sterile surgical site and open chest cavity of patients.